GaetanLF/ShinyApp/README.md

 ### How to make it work ?

 Just download all the repository and launch 'app.R' on your R Terminal, it will be sufficient.
+This app used to be hosted on shinyapps.io, but we've decided to archive it.

 ### Inquiries